-In addition, under their Executive Employment Agreements, upon a termination of Mr. Alon's or Mr. Roeschlein's employment without "cause," or due to their resignation for "good reason" (each such term as defined in the applicable employment agreement), subject to the executive's timely execution and non-revocation of a general release of claims, Mr. Alon and Mr. Roeschlein will be eligible to receive (1) 24 and 18 months of continued payment of base salary, respectively, for Mr. Alon and Mr. Roeschlein, (2) the annual bonus for the year prior to termination, if not paid, (3) the annual bonus at target level for the year of termination and (3) company-subsidized healthcare continuation coverage for up to 24 and 18 months following termination, respectively, for Mr. Alon and Mr. Roeschlein.
+In addition, under their Executive Employment Agreements, upon a termination of Mr. Alon's or Mr. Roeschlein's employment without "cause," or due to their resignation for "good reason" in connection with a "change in control" (each such term as defined in the applicable employment agreement), subject to the executive's timely execution and non-revocation of a general release of claims, Mr. Alon and Mr. Roeschlein will be eligible to receive (i) 24 and 18 months of continued payment of base salary, respectively, for Mr. Alon and Mr. Roeschlein, (ii) the annual bonus for the year prior to termination, if not paid, (iii) the annual bonus at target level for the year of termination and (3) company-subsidized healthcare continuation coverage for up to 24 and 18 months following termination, respectively, for Mr. Alon and Mr. Roeschlein.